 - Examining innovative and effective approaches to include and retain women in early-phase development of drugs, devices, and digital diagnostics and therapeutics.

-For the 2022-2023 academic year, the Connors Center is supporting three IGNITE awards for investigators who are primarily affiliated with Brigham and Women’s Hospital.
-In addition to the Traditional IGNITE Award, generously funded this year by Jennifer Toolin McAuliffe, co-chair of our BWH Women’s Health Advisory Board, we will be featuring two Specialized IGNITE Awards: our second annual Special IGNITE Award focused on sex- and gender-differences in cardiac and vascular diseases and the Gayle Brinkenhoff IGNITE Award which supports innovative early-phase, proof-of-concept investigations related to breast cancer.
-These Special IGNITE awards were established through the generous gifts made by the Scott Schoen and Nancy Adams Research Fund in Women’s Vascular Disease and the Philanthropy Division of RevitaLash Cosmetics respectively.
+For the 2023-2024 academic year, the Connors Center is supporting three IGNITE awards for investigators who are primarily affiliated with Brigham and Women’s Hospital.
+In addition to the Casey Toolin McAuliffe IGNITE Award, generously funded this year by Jennifer Toolin McAuliffe, co-chair of our BWH Women’s Health Advisory Board, we will be featuring two Specialized IGNITE Awards: one Cardiac and Vascular IGNITE Award focused on sex- and gender-differences in cardiac and vascular diseases, and one Breast Cancer Research IGNITE Award which supports innovative early-phase, proof-of-concept investigations related to breast cancer.
+These Special IGNITE awards were established through the generous gifts made by the Scott Schoen and Nancy Adams Research Fund in Women’s Vascular Disease and the Gayle Brinkenhoff Memorial Fund from the Philanthropy Division of RevitaLash Cosmetics respectively.

-Additionally, the Connors Center is pleased to announce the 1st Annual BWH-MGB Collaborative IGNITE Award.
-In order to receive this award, investigators from Brigham and Women’s Hospital are expected to collaborate with an investigator from another MGB institution on a joint project.
+Additionally, the Connors Center is pleased to support the BWH-MGB Collaborative IGNITE Award.
+To be eligible for this award, investigators from Brigham and Women’s Hospital are expected to collaborate with an investigator from another MGB institution on a joint project.
 Translational projects and/or projects combining different study methodologies are particularly welcome.